Julurens: a new cousin for Denisovans and Neanderthals

 Since 2010, our understanding has deepened.
 The group we call Neanderthals was a deeply structured group of lineages.
 Early representatives like the sample from Sima de los Huesos, Spain, lacked ancestry inputs from Africa that were important to the makeup of later groups.
 The Denisova 5 “Altai Neanderthal” genome came from a lineage strongly diverged from later Neandertals both in Europe and Central Asia.
 Last year, Ludovic Slimak and coworkers released information about the “Thorin” Neanderthal individual from Mandrin, France, a fossil from another deeply diverged lineage.

 These networks of relationships pose communication challenges beyond the scope of today's terminology.
 Researchers use the term “Neanderthal” for almost every fossil from western Eurasia, conveying the appearance that they all were part of one population.
 In reality these fossils belonged to a loose network of groups with many inflows and outflows, sharing a deep common ancestry but with long-separated branches.
 By coining names like “Thorin lineage” and “Altai Neanderthals”, researchers are starting to move beyond the limitations of the 170-year-old name.
 Groups that are early representatives of the Neanderthal genomic lineage, such as the Sima de los Huesos sample, Arago, and Petralona fossils, are so morphologically different from later Neanderthals that many researchers once unflinchingly called them a different species.
 They are not different species.
 But it would probably help communication to give them a name more specific than “Middle Pleistocene Homo” or “early Neanderthals”.
-Non-Linnaean names are valuable for expressing
+Non-Linnaean names can be valuable for expressing distinctions below the species level, as long as the referent is clear.

 What's true of the name “Neanderthal” is doubly so for “Denisovan”.
 So far scientists cannot assess the anatomy of Denisova-like groups of island southeast Asia.
 But the groups scientists have been calling “Denisovans” were even more deeply structured than Neanderthals.
 Some of the introgressing groups of southeast Asia had diverged from the ancestors of Denisova 3 as early as 350,000 years ago.
 The central Asian groups themselves were diverse over the 200,000 years they are represented in Denisova Cave.
 Those groups sometimes mixed with Neanderthals and at least once with the ancestors of present-day east Asian people.
 The distant ancestors of Denisova 3 also include another deeply-diverged “superarchaic” group, neither Neanderthal nor Denisovan.
 It's a complicated picture with many groups, mixing at different times and places.
 Calling all of them “Denisovans” may say something true about their deep common ancestry.
 But the single name obscures the long histories that gave rise to their variation, their diverse mixtures, and their cultures.
 These groups will have different names, once scientists have learned enough about them.